hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 ## Data Cleansing

 The stored OEM Provisioning Certificates are checked regularly with automated processes, expired and revoked certificates will be deleted.
-The deletion of a provisioning certificate triggers a deletion of all connected COntract Certificates from the [Contract Certificate Pool](#contract-certificate-pool)
+The deletion of a provisioning certificate triggers a deletion of all connected Contract Certificates from the [Contract Certificate Pool](#contract-certificate-pool)